kyma-project/cfapi/README.md

 ### CFAPI module
 In the Kyma dashboard:
 * Enable the `cfapi` module.
 * Once ready the CF url is set on its status.
+Keep in mind that it may take up to a couple of minutes for DNS entries to refresh.

 ### CF login
 ```bash